wadehuber/codeexamples/prolog/prolog3/README.md

 [VIDEO - Review](https://youtu.be/1WjP-_5DaUc) (12:10)

+Review of writing rules that work with lists

 ## cut.pl

 [VIDEO - Cut (!)](https://youtu.be/Dh2gnnQ9lVY) (14:11)

+Using Cut (!) to control backtracking in Prolog

 ## allsolutions.pl

 [VIDEO - Gathering all solutions](https://youtu.be/mFtEDoFIaxE) (8:35)

+Examples of using `findall/3` & `setof/3`

 ## moreexamples.pl